omariosc/inertia/documentation/designs/prototypes/employee/README.md

-﻿# Employee
+﻿# Employee Prototypes

-This directory contains all employee interface designs of the `inertia` project
+This directory contains all employee interface design prototypes.